 The safety induction, for example, fulfils training requirements to cover health and safety responsibilities, as determined by regulators, but fails to train employees to safely navigate high-risk environments (unless organisations use interactive and immersive methodologies).
 And organisations can’t stop there.
 Because one-off safety induction training is not enough to ensure employees retain knowledge or to capture changes in work practices or their environment.
 Critically, many organisations struggle with making their safety induction more impactful.

 See our article, How to Create a Safety Induction That Trains and Meets Compliance.

 Managing the Difference Between Actual Practice and Rules and Procedures

 It is critical to encourage debate between different safety professionals, supervisors and employees about the high-risk situations they encounter.
 Discussions should include the way they interpret them, the risks they see in them, and the solutions that seem pertinent to them.
-From there, any feedback you receive on the implementation of these solutions should flow back to the discussions in a cycle of continuous improvement to become a permanent part of each employees duties.
+From there, any feedback you receive on implementing these solutions should flow back to the discussions in a cycle of continuous improvement to become a permanent part of each employee’s duties.